The Misfortunes of Keira Bell (continued)

 Risks of puberty blockers in physically normal people

-This is a different matter from the situation of disturbed teenagers who may project their unhappiness onto a belief they’re in the wrong body.
-They should be supported with psychotherapy or counselling to work through or at least come to terms with their conflicts and problems, and when they’re mature adults, if such dysphoria persists, they can be assisted to transition.
+This is a different matter from the situation of disturbed teenagers who may project their unhappiness onto a belief they’re in the ‘wrong’ body.
+No child is born in the wrong body.
+They should be supported with psychotherapy or counselling to work through or at least come to terms with their conflicts and problems, and if possible, accept their reality.

 A drug such as leuprolide (Lupron), although not approved as a puberty blocker can be used ‘off-label’ to halt normal puberty.
 This amounts to interrupting healthy endocrine functioning based on the say-so of minors and in the absence of any objective diagnostic criteria.
 Puberty is not a state that can be turned off and on like a light switch, and using drugs for this purpose is experimental.
 The NHS says: ‘It’s also not known whether hormone blockers affect the development of the teenage brain or children’s bones.
 Side effects may also include hot flushes, fatigue and mood alterations.’

-In my opinion, the drastic step of hormonal manipulation to delay puberty in physically healthy adolescents should not be undertaken.
+In my opinion, the drastic step of hormonal manipulation to delay puberty in physically healthy adolescents should never be undertaken.

 Text © Gabriel Symonds